harika-vusirikala/Bird_Species_classifier/README.md

 # Bird_Species_classifier
-A Deep Neural Network to classify 200 bird species
+A Deep Neural Network to classify 200 bird species.
+A CNN Model is created to classify the bird species

 Loading_data.py - Loads the data from CUB-200-2011 dataset, splits the data into training and test data.
 Saves this data to local disk.
 Generates 4 files train_set.npy, train_labels.npy, test_set.npy, test_labels.npy